Cardfight!! Vanguard: Anime

 There was also a Bermuda Triangle spinoff series called Colorful Pastrale which aired from January 12, 2019, to March 30, 2019.
 A prequel series Cardfight!!
 Vanguard: Shinemon started airing on August 24, 2019.
 Cardfight!!
 Vanguard Gaiden if was originally scheduled to premiere on April 25, 2020.
 In April 2020, it was announced that the anime would be delayed until May 30 due to the COVID-19 pandemic.

 A new anime series Cardfight!!
 Vanguard overDress produced by Kinema Citrus, Gift-o'-Animation, and Studio Jemi aired from April 3 to December 28, 2021.
 A third and fourth season has been announced.
 The sequel series Cardfight!!
 Vanguard will+Dress premiered on July 5, 2022.
 A second season started in January 2023, and a third season started in July 2023.
 The sequel series Cardfight!!
 Vanguard DivineZ started in January 2024.
-A second season started in July 2024 and third season Cardfight!!
-Vanguard DivineZ Deluxe Arc started January 2025.
+A second season started in July 2024, third season Cardfight!!
+Vanguard DivineZ Deluxe Arc started in January 2025, fourth season Cardfight!!
+Vanguard DivineZ Deluxe Finals started in July 2025, fifth season Cardfight!!
+Vanguard DivineZ Parallactic Clash started in January 2026 and final season Cardfight!!
+Vanguard DivineZ Parallactic Fate will air in November 2026.
+An anime adaptation of the spinoff manga Gal Meets Ghost will air on September 5, 2026.
+There will also be a new Vanguard anime that will be released in 2027 to celebrate the franchise's 15th anniversary.